 CISA continues to consider additional service offerings that can use U.S. Government-vetted cyber threat information to enhance the protection of U.S.-based organizations.

 The ECS program embeds privacy protections into all of its operations.
 CISA does not monitor any private networks or collect any communications, directly or by proxy.
 CISA uses the Fair Information Practice Principles (FIPPs) to assess and mitigate impacts on an individual’s privacy.
 CISA has conducted and published a Privacy Impact Assessment (PIA) for the ECS program.
 To read more about the FIPPs, the ECS PIA, and related cyber programs, visit DHS's Cybersecurity and Privacy page.

 Eligibility & Enrollment

 All U.S.-based entities are eligible to enroll in ECS.
 Program participation is voluntary and designed to protect government intelligence, corporate information security, and the privacy of participants.
 U.S.-based entities interested in participating or learning more about service-level options and agreements should contact an ECS service provider directly.
-Two providers are accredited to offer ECS:
+One provider is accredited to offer ECS:

 For general program information, contact ECS_Program@cisa.dhs.gov.
-For specific information about enrollment, pricing, or service options, please contact the ECS service providers listed above.
+For specific information about enrollment, pricing, or service options, please contact the ECS service provider listed above.